contemplata/contemplata/README.md

 At first, two Contemplata accounts are set up: `admin` and `guest`.
-Both accounts are intended for special use-cases: `admin` for administravie tasks, `guest` to give access to non-annotators to selected documents and Contemplata user guide.
+Both accounts are intended for special use-cases: `admin` for administravie tasks, `guest` to give access to non-annotators to selected documents and to the Contemplata's user guide.

-To add actual annotator accounts, go to the **Users** subpage, which contains the list of the current annotators and a form to add new annotators.
+You can add actual annotator accounts via the **Users** subpage, which contains the list of the current annotators and a form to add new annotators.

 ##### Passwords

-Forgotten passwords cannot be restored, but as an administrator you can set up a new password for any given user in the **Users** subpage via the same form which serves to add new annotators.
+Forgotten passwords cannot be restored, but as an administrator you can change the password of an existing user.
+To this end, go to the **Users** subpage and use the form which also serves to add new annotators.

 ### Upload